 The weapon continued to be used at the castle by garrison troops throughout the medieval period, and it features in one of the castle’s own displays in David’s Tower.

-As well as the crossbow and its projectiles knowns as bolts or quarrels, other arms and equipment used by the archer are explained, including sword and buckler, and the typical crossbow archer’s shield, the pavise.
+As well as the crossbow and its projectiles knowns as bolts or quarrels, other arms and equipment used by the archer are explained, dagger, sword and buckler, and the typical crossbow archer’s shield, the pavise.

 In the bombard Mons Meg, Edinburgh Castle has one of the most remarkable survivors from the middle ages.
 She was gifted to James II in 1457 by Philip the Good, the Duke of Burgundy.
 James married Philip's grand niece Mary of Guelders in 1449, and Mons, as she was then known by the Scots, was part of an extensive weapons dowry that came with James' new bride.